 Charlestown has always welcomed those who want to live here.
-For decades Charlestown was home to workers in the machine tool industry, long the economic life blood of this region.
+For decades Charlestown was home to workers in the machine tool industry, long the economic lifeblood of this region.
 As that industry moved to Asia in the 1970's, the town had few employment opportunities that paid wages that could support home ownership and upkeep.
 Due to the lack of comprehensive zoning or restrictions on manufactured housing, Charlestown was attractive to young families with limited financial resources to pay for housing, but of child-bearing age, which required more services from the School District.
-Other towns adopted zoning ordinances that restricted low-cost housing and relied upon Charlestown to provide for the region's affordable housing needs.
-Charlestown now finds itself in a financially unsustainable situation in which 1/3 of our housing units are manufactured homes with low assessed valuations and the Town struggles to pay for basic services.
-The following analysis shows the interdependence between housing, taxes, public services and zoning.
+Other regional towns adopted zoning ordinances that restricted low-cost housing and relied upon Charlestown to provide for the region's affordable housing needs.
+Charlestown now finds itself in a financially unsuitable situation in which 1/3 of our housing units are manufactured homes with low assessed valuations and the Town struggles to pay for basic services.
+The following analysis shows the interdependence between housing, taxes, public service and zoning.

-Assessed Valuations and Tax Rates in Charlestown and Comparable and Adjoining Towns
+Assessed Valuations and Tax Rates in Charlestown and Comparable and Adjoining Towns7

-The following table compares the fully equalized 2020 valuation of town properties and tax rates.
+The following table compares the fully equalized 2022 valuation of town properties and tax rates.
 Franklin and Newport are often cited as comparable to Charlestown in size and demographics; the other four towns, with Charlestown, make up the Fall Mountain school district.

-Town Charlestown Franklin Newport Acworth Alstead Langdon Walpole Assessed Valuation, \$000's 282,983 692,746 437,054 98,678 163,279 57,446 430,509 Tax Rate, \$/1000 39.1 22.47 37.53 29.07 27.85 27.8 25.51
+Town Charlestown Franklin Newport Acworth Alstead Langdon Walpole Assessed Valuation, \$000's 321,582 624,088 722,072 118,389 189,061 73,623 700,759 Tax Rate, \$/1000 32.27 24.39 20.90 25.81 24.64 22.42 16.33

-\Note: Charlestown has the 2nd highest tax rate in New Hampshire
+^{}Note Charlestown currently has the 4th highest tax rate in New Hampshire